Information for Medical Students Matching Into Dermatology

 - Our program requires three letters of recommendation.

-- For the 2022 ERAS® cycle, our program will be participating in the supplemental ERAS application offered through the AAMC’s ERAS program.
+- For the 2023-2024 cycle, our program will be participating in the supplemental ERAS application offered through the AAMC’s ERAS program.
 Applicants will be required to complete the MyERAS application, and participation in the supplemental ERAS application is optional.

-You may register for the open house using the Google Form below.
-This is optional, but you may use this form to ask any questions you may have.
-We will do our best to answer them in the Q&A portion.
+You may register for the Open House using the Google Form below.
+This is optional, but you may submit any questions ahead of time and we will do our best to answer them in the Q&A portion.

-Each applicant will interview with faculty members in one, half day session.
+Each applicant will interview with faculty members in one half-day session beginning in the morning.
 We will interview 10 candidates each day for a total of 40 applicants.
 We are matching four available positions.

-Residency Overview video from Program Director, Dr. Nicole Burkemper
+- Residency overview video from Program Director Nicole Burkemper, M.D.

 - Resident tour of facilities video